Do you have a job? Get more jobs. Do you own a house? Buy another one. Do you eat avocado toast? Try plain.

-So rather than looking at the significant ways to save, we are going to take a look at small ways to save up.
-For people who are just considering saving, or those that want to get more in their pot.
+So rather than looking at the significant ways to save money, we will take a look at small ways to save up and ways to save money for people who are just considering saving or those who want to get more in their pot.

 TV

-This one might sound a little bit odd, but if we wasted less time watching TV, you are much more likely to be productive and find other ways to spend your time.
-Not to mention that the pence/cents that you save will add up over the year.
+Other ways to save money are with your television and channel subscriptions.
+This one might sound a bit odd, but if we wasted less time watching TV, we are much more likely to be productive and find other ways to save money and spend our time.
+Not to mention that the pence/cents that you save money will add up over the year.

 And, you are really looking to make small changes here.
 If you had more free time, what would you do with it?
 Most people will find productive things – odd jobs around the house, learning new skills, maybe even a side business.
 Hey, and if you are watching telly less – you can drop some of those subscriptions or your cable package too.